A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Abstract

 \section{Abstract}

 Learning an individualized dose rule in personalized medicine is a challenging statistical problem.
-Existing methods for estimating the optimal individualized dose rule often suffer from the curse of dimensionality, especially when the dose rule is learned nonparametrically using machine learning approaches.
-To tackle this problem, we propose a dimension reduction framework that effectively reduces the estimation of dose rule in a lower-dimensional subspace of the covariates, leading to a more parsimonious model.
-To achieve this, the proposed methods exploit that the subspace is spanned by a few linear combinations of the covariates, which can be estimated efficiently by using an orthogonality constrained optimization approach.
-Using this framework, we proposed a direct estimation of the value function under any given suggested dose rule with dimension reduction.
-This does not require an inverse probability of the propensity score, which distinguishes us from the popular outcome weighted learning framework.
-We further propose two approaches: a direct learning approach that yields the dose rule as commonly desired in personalized medicine, and a pseudo-direct learning approach that focuses more on estimating the dimensionality-reduced subspace.
-Under mild regularity assumptions, the asymptotical normality of the proposed subspace estimators is established respectively.
-The consistency and convergence rate for the estimated optimal dose rule are also derived.
-For both approaches, we formulate an effectively numerical optimization problem as solving solutions on the Stiefel manifold.
-The performance of the proposed approaches is evaluated through simulation studies and a warfarin pharmacogenetic dataset.
+Existing methods often suffer from the curse of dimensionality, especially when the decision function is estimated nonparametrically.
+To tackle this problem, we propose a dimension reduction framework that effectively reduces the estimation to a lower-dimensional subspace of the covariates.
+We exploit that the individualized dose rule can be defined in a subspace spanned by a few linear combinations of the covariates, leading to a more parsimonious model.
+The proposed framework does not require the inverse probability of the propensity score under observational studies due to a direct maximization of the value function.
+This distinguishes us from the outcome weighted learning framework, which also solves decision rules directly.
+Under the same framework, we further propose a pseudo-direct learning approach that focuses more on estimating the dimensionality-reduced subspace of the treatment outcome.
+Parameters in both approaches can be estimated efficiently using an orthogonality constrained optimization algorithm on the Stiefel manifold.
+Under mild regularity assumptions, the results on the asymptotic normality of the proposed estimators are established, respectively.
+We also derive the consistency and convergence rate for the value function under the estimated optimal dose rule.
+We evaluate the performance of the proposed approaches through extensive simulation studies and a warfarin pharmacogenetic dataset.